BAMresearch/aRTist-handbook/source/gui-menu-bar.rst

 * |icon-saveas| **Save As** renames a project or changes the location of where you want to save it.
 Alternatively, press :kbd:`ctrl` + :kbd:`shift` + :kbd:`s`.
 * **Reload External Files** serves to check and update external dependencies (incorporated data files) of the current project.
 There you can choose file versions from the project or the file system in the dialog box that follow.
 * **Last Directories** shows a list of recently opened directories.
 By clicking on an entry, a file open dialog for this directory will pop up.
-* **Open New Window** starts a new, additional instance of *aRT*\ ist.
+* **Open New Window** starts a new, additional instance of |artist|.
 * **Restart** reboots the program.
-Before restarting, the program will ask you if you want to save the changes on your current project.
+Before restarting, the program will ask you if you want to save any changes to your current project.
 * **Quit** terminates the program.
-Before quitting the program will ask you if you want to save the changes on your current project.
+Before quitting the program will ask you if you want to save any changes on your current project.
 Alternatively, press :kbd:`ctrl` + :kbd:`q`.

 .. |icon-open| image:: pictures/icons/16x16_document-open-folder.png